crolllab/teaching/Microbiome_Applications/README.md

 ### Rarity

-The rarity indices quantify the concentration of rare or low abundance taxa.
+Rarity indices quantify how concentrated the community is among rare, low-abundance taxa — higher values indicate that rare taxa contribute more to the overall community:

 ```r
 tab <- rarity(mbiot, index = "all")